-After updating the PEM server (and the agent that resides on the same host as the PEM server) and configuring the web service, the PEM setup wizard notifies you of the port on which the service is listening.
+After upgrading the PEM server (and the agent that resides on the same host as the PEM server) and configuring the web service, the PEM setup wizard notifies you of the port on which the service is listening.
 Use this port number when connecting to the PEM Server with the PEM client.

-Fig. 17: The setup wizard configures the PEM web service
+Fig. 17: The PEM Server Installer - the PEM Web Service configured